ni/measurement-plugin-labview/docs/README.md

     - Drag the `Register Pin Map.vi` to the Block diagram.
     - Wire the Pin Map path of the measurement to this VI to register the Pin Map.
-    - Wire the `pin map id` output of this VI to the `pin map context.pin_map_id` input of the Run Client.vi.
+    - Wire the `pin map id` output of this VI to the `pin map context.pin_map_id` input of the Run Client VI.
     - Set the `pin map context.sites` input of the Run Client VI.
     - Set the inputs to the configuration control.
     - Run the `Run Client.vi` to invoke the measurement logic and display the results.

 Note:

 - To run `Run Client.vi` without registering the pin map for a pin-based measurement, specify the IOResource name in the configuration control instead of the Pin name.

 ---